 …May your days be merry and bright (but safe too!)

-…May your days be merry and bright (but safe too!)We want to make sure our customers’ homes stay safe this Christmas, so please take a few minutes to read these Christmas home safety tips – to make sure a preventable accident doesn’t take the fun out of your celebrations!
+…May your days be merry and bright (but safe too!).
+Christmas will be very different this year.
+But we still want to make sure our customers’ homes stay safe this Christmas, so please take a few minutes to read these Christmas home safety tips – to make sure a preventable accident doesn’t take the fun out of your celebrations!

 We will spend hours choosing the perfect Christmas gifts, finding scrumptious food and decorating our homes ready for the big day.
 But safety may be one of the last things on our minds as we get caught up in the festivities.

 However you choose to celebrate this Christmas, it’s important to be aware of the dangers around the home at this time of year.

 Coronavirus (COVID-19): Christmas and the festive period

 The safest way to celebrate Christmas this year is to celebrate with your own household in your own home – and as far as possible to keep any interaction with other households to a minimum.
 This is by far the safest way to spend this Christmas and keep your loved ones safe.